circuscode/tootpress/readme.md

 * Low maturity level
 * Early stage of development
-* Future updates may require a complete reload of the toots.
+* Future updates may require a complete reload of the toots
-* To avoid data inconsistancy and process errors

 ## Branches